Geobacter: Neuromorphic memristor

-In a University of Massachusetts Amherst study, a neuromorphic memory (memristor) utilized Geobacter biofilm cut into thin nanowire strands.
+In a University of Massachusetts Amherst study, a neuromorphic memory (memristor) utilized Geobacter biofilm cut into thin nanowire strands, although the proteins or DNA making up the nanowires remains unknown.
 The nanowire strands conduct a low voltage similar to that of a neurons in a human brain.
 In a paper co-authored by Derek Lovely, Jun Yao observed that his team can "modulate the conductivity, or the plasticity of the nanowire-memristor synapse so it can emulate biological components for brain-inspired computing....".
-The breakthrough observation came as they monitored voltage activity at a sub 1 volt level.